 I love the creativity of expanding the ideas learnt in a Scratch lesson into something physical.
-Makey Makey is a great way to develop a digital outcome with an electronic peripheral.
-This project allows students to learn the basics of coding and using a Makey Makey through making a 'Cardboard Piano'.
+Makey Makey is a microcontroller that allows the user to utilize limited range of keys on a keyboard to control what happens on a computer device such as a Chromebook.
+Therefore, it is a great way to develop a digital outcome.
+This example project allows students to learn the basics of coding and using a Makey Makey through making a 'Cardboard Piano'.

 To create a cardboard piano using the following: